r-Techsupport/rTS_Wiki/docs/live-sessions/linux-live-session.md

 **The username and password for the media is `user` and `live`**

-### Official Xubuntu Media
+### Official XUbuntu Media
-You may also use the official Xubuntu ISO and load your own tools as needed.
+You may also use the official XUbuntu ISO and load your own tools as needed.

 [Download](https://xubuntu.org/download/)